aedart/model/README.md

 ## When to use this ##

-Unless you are working on a very large and complex system, one that requires several different types models, ... well, perhaps you can settle for just what you need.
+Unless you are working on a very large and complex system requires several different types models, ... well, perhaps you can settle for just what you need.
 Please take a closer look at [what this package contains](https://bitbucket.org/aedart/model/overview#markdown-header-what-does-this-package-contain).

 ## How to install ##